lu-sd/personal_blog/src/content/posts/49-jsInterQ.md

 1.A state variable to retain the data between renders.
 2.A state setter function to update the variable and trigger React to render the component again.

+In React, hooks are matched by their order in the component, so they must be called at the top level of your function components, not inside loops, conditions, or nested functions.

 ### what is rendering in react?

 “Rendering” is React calling your components.